Changpuek Kiatsongrit: Biography and career

 Changpuek was born and raised in a small village some 30 km from the town of Prakhonchai, Buriram in northeastern Thailand, one of seven children.
 A young Changpuek became attracted to Muay Thai from watching local fighters and started training at home alongside his brothers under the tutelage of their father.
 He had his first fight at 14 and by 18 had left home to join the Kiatsongrit Gym in Bangkok, where he would remain for more than sixteen years.
 Changpuek fought at the lower weights in his early years spent on the Bangkok circuit, weighing as little as 49 kg (108 lbs) on his Rajadamnern Stadium debut.

 After fighting for a number of years in Thailand, Changpuek found it increasingly difficult to get fights domestically as his weight (70 kg) was not typical for a Thai where competitive bouts at tend to be at the lower weights.
 As a result, he started to fight abroad facing the K.I.C.K. world champion Rick Roufus in a non-title fight in Las Vegas in 1988.
-Changpuek's leg kicks proved too much for Roufus, despite being knocked down in the first and suffering a broken jaw, won via knockout in the third round.
-The knockout was due to a culmination of low kicks that the American fighter was unprepared for.
+Changpuek's leg kicks proved too much for Roufus, despite being knocked down in the first and suffering a broken jaw, won via technical knockout (TKO) in the fourth round.
+The TKO was due to a culmination of low kicks that the American fighter greatly underestimated and was drastically unprepared for.
 In 1989 Changpuek faced another top class fighter in Rob Kaman.
 Changpuek won the first match of four between the two by decision in Paris setting the way for a rematch in Amsterdam the following year this time with the added bonus of the I.M.T.F. light heavyweight world title.
 Kaman gained his revenge in Amsterdam knocking out Changpuek in the last round of their match.
 The third match between the pair followed two months later with Changpuek taking a decision victory and the belt which Kaman had only just won.
+In 1989, Changpuek participated in the professional wrestling event U-COSMOS promoted by the Universal Wrestling Federation.
+The event was built as a "interstyle combat matches" where UWF shoot wrestlers would face of fighters from other martial arts and combat sports.
+Changpuek fought Yoji Anjo to a five-round draw.